QuentinRa/blog.quentinra.dev/tools-and-frameworks/others/documentation/index.md

 * 🥱 Don't write documentation for trivial getters/setters/...
 * ☠️ Don't copy-paste, use `@see` or something more appropriate
 * 🪦 Don't add `@version` or `@date` unless they will be updated
-* 🕳️ Don't forget normal comments along user documentation
+* 🕳️ Don't forget normal comments along with user documentation
 </div></div>

 <hr class="sep-both">